‘The Bachelor’ 2020 Spoilers: New Lead Spotted Filming Introductory Footage, Teases Reality Steve

 As The Inquisitr previously shared, Reality Steve revealed that The Bachelor for the 2020 season will be Peter Weber.
 The spoiler guru had already said that Peter was picked when the upcoming Bachelor in Paradise reunion show taped.
 Then, it leaked from there that bringing Weber out to reveal the news was part of that reunion taping.

 Now, Reality Steve has shared via Twitter that Peter was spotted at the airport in Los Angeles with a camera crew in tow.
-Weber was wearing his pilot’s uniform, pulling a bag, as he smiled and posed near the Delta Airlines counters.
+Weber was wearing his pilot’s uniform and pulling a bag as he smiled and posed near the Delta Airlines counters.

 Once Weber became a licensed commercial pilot, he started flying for Delta.
 In fact, in June he shared a photo via his Instagram page showing him with a Delta crew at the Atlanta airport.
 The Bachelor fans won’t know until next spring whether Peter will continue flying once his search for love ends, but this part of his life will surely be a major focus as viewers are reintroduced to him this winter.